RTEMS/rtems-docs/c-user/config/bsp-related.rst

 CONFIGURE_BSP_PREREQUISITE_DRIVERS
 ----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_BSP_PREREQUISITE_DRIVERS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an initializer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is BSP-specific.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 If

 * this configuration option is defined by the BSP

 * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

 then the value of this configuration option is used to add BSP-provided prerequisite drivers to the Device Driver Table.

-NOTES:
+.. rubric:: NOTES:

-    The value of this configuration option is placed before the entries of all other initial user extensions (including
+The value of this configuration option is placed before the entries of all other initial user extensions (including :ref:`CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS`).

-    :ref:`CONFIGURE_APPLICATION_PREREQUISITE_DRIVERS`).
+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall be a list of initializers for structures of type :c:type:`rtems_extensions_table`.

 ..
 Generated from spec:/acfg/if/disable-bsp-settings

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_DISABLE_BSP_SETTINGS